rllko/Multi-Tenant-Auth-Service/README.md

     B -. tag fails .-> E[["400 reject"]]
 ```

-### Certificate pinning + enforced TLS on the client
+### Certificate pinning + required TLS on the client side

-The encrypted payload protects the *contents* of a request; certificate pinning
-protects *who the client will talk to at all*.
-Any executable that interacts with
-the auth API is **required** to:

-- **Enforce TLS on every connection.** Plain-HTTP is refused outright — the
-  client never falls back to `http://`, never follows a redirect off HTTPS, and
-  aborts if the handshake does not complete.
-- **Pin the auth server's certificate.** The client ships with the expected
-  server certificate (or its public-key hash / SPKI) baked in and compares it
-  against what the server presents during the handshake.
-If the presented
-  certificate is not the pinned one, the connection is dropped **before** any
-  payload — encrypted or not — is sent.
+Encrypted payloads protect the *content* of an HTTP request; certificate pinning is responsible for protecting *who the client connects to*.
+In order to access the auth API, any binary must **require to**:

+- **Enable TLS for all connections.** HTTP requests will be blocked out-of-the-box without allowing to fallback to `http://` protocol, to be redirected to insecure locations or to proceed after TLS handshake error.
+- **Implement certificate pinning.** A hard-coded certificate of the auth server (or the public key/SPKI) is embedded in the application and the application ensures that the server has a pinned certificate.
+If not, the connection will be refused by the client before passing any payload data, be it encrypted or plain-text.

-Why this matters for a licensing system: the attacker owns the machine, so the
-usual next step after failing to read the ciphertext is to **man-in-the-middle
+Why is this important for the license manager?
+As we now know the attacker has the control over the machine, the next step after failed extraction of the cipher will be **man-in-the-middle**
-themselves** — install a local root CA (Fiddler, mitmproxy, Charles), point the
-app at a fake endpoint, and try to replay or forge auth responses.
-A trusted
-local root defeats ordinary TLS validation because the OS now "trusts" the
+attack where one installs a root CA locally (Fiddler, mitmproxy or Charles), redirects the application to the faked authentication endpoint and tries to replay or forge authentication responses.
+A trusted root CA will bypass all TLS validation as OS "trusts" the certificates of the proxy.
-proxy's cert.
-Pinning ignores the OS trust store entirely: only the one embedded
-certificate is accepted, so a self-signed MITM cert — even a "valid" one — fails
-the check and the client stops talking.
-Combined with the ChaCha payload layer,
-an attacker cannot read traffic, cannot substitute the server, and cannot get the
-client to emit anything to an endpoint it does not recognise.
+Pinning totally ignores OS trust store and uses only one embedded certificate, which means that even "valid" MITM certificates will fail verification and will block any communications between client and server.
+Combined with the ChaCha payload layer this approach will prevent any traffic interception or substitution of server and client's connection to it.

 ```mermaid
 flowchart TD